turbolocust/GZipper/README.md

    - `sudo apt-get install openjfx`

 <br /><br />
-For compression and decompression parts of the commons-compress library by Apache Foundation is used as well as 'XZ for Java' by Tukaani.
+For compression and decompression this application uses parts of the commons-compress library by Apache Foundation as well as 'XZ for Java' by Tukaani.
 Their source code and documentation can be found here:
   - <a href>http://commons.apache.org/</a>
   - <a href>https://tukaani.org/</a>